 Orestone Mining Corp. is a mineral exploration company incorporated on April 30, 2007 and subsequently listed on the TSX Venture Exchange under the trading symbol "ORS" on March 11, 2008.
-To date the Company has focused on gold and copper/gold projects in the Ouesnel Terrane of British Columbia and in Sonora State, Mexico.
+To date the Company has focused on gold and copper/gold projects in the Ouesnel Terrane of British Columbia.